Introduction and Overview

 Value: “”

-Purpose: This cookie is most likely set for security reasons to prevent falsification of requests.
-However, we were unable to find out more about this.
+Purpose: This cookie is most likely set for security reasons to prevent request forgeries.
+However, we couldn’t find out more details about it.

 Name: mid